How To Help a Suicidal Friend

 07.

 Avoid making assumptions about what may have caused their feelings or what will help.
-Try not to judge, criticize or blame them for any feelings or behaviours.
+Try not to judge, criticise or blame them for any feelings or behaviours.
 They have taken a big step by telling you, so just listen and be there for them.

 08.

-Reassure them
+Reassure Them

 that they can share what they’re going through with you, and that you believe them and want to be there for them.
 You don’t need to solve their problems right now.
 What you can say is that these feelings won’t last forever, they will pass and that there is help available.